kensanata/gridmapper/README.md

 1. Click on **Text Export** and copy the content of the text area into a text file.
 When you come back later, paste the text file into the text area and click **Text Import**.
 This text file is basically a little script recreating your dungeon.
+This does not work for *Internet Explorer*.

 1. Click on **Link** and bookmark the new page.
 The link now basically contains a little script recreating your dungeon.
 You might have to use a URL shortener such as [goo.gl](https://goo.gl/) when pasting the URL into a chat window or when sharing it on social media.
 As browsers and web sites have size limitations on the length of a link, this will not work for *big* dungeons.
+This seems to be the only thing that works for *Internet Explorer*.

 2. Click on **Download**, right-click on the resulting **SVG** link and pick **Save As...**.
 This is also what you would use if you wanted to continue working on your dungeon using an SVG editor such as [Inkscape](https://inkscape.org/).
 This will also allow you to save the map as a PDF file.
+This does not work for *Internet Explorer*.

 2. Click on **Download** and click on the resulting **PNG** link.
 This downloads or opens a bitmap image.
 This is what you would use if